fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Emeyln Rude, _Tastes like Chicken_, 1--11; 130--134; 141--147; 150--160; 181--192.
 Sorry for all the partial sections here; the PDF is just the pages you need to read.
 The book tends to go off on lots of cool tangents, so we'll skip around to stay on topic.

 {% include alert.html class='warning' title='Reading Quiz ' text="
 The quiz is on the readings, but as usual I'll try to highlight many questions in the video.
+It's the LAST (*insert teary-eyed sniff here*) QUIZ.

 "%}